Oh ghee glorious ghee!

 Ghee is clarified butter.
 This means that the butter has been cooked to separate the milk solids from the pure butter fat.
 This pure butter fat is the ghee!

 Ghee has been given the cherished title of Rasayana in Ayurveda, meaning that which provides rejuvenation and deep nourishment for longevity and well being.
 It has, what is called in Sanskrit, a Sukshma or subtle quality that can penetrate deeply into our tissues and cells.
-It is often used as a vehicle when taking herbs to carry their special qualities deep into their target tissues.
-Its rejuvenative qualities help to prevent aging.
-I think it works as I saw someone I had not seen for 10 years recently and they thought I had not aged since they last saw me!
-Love that ghee!
+As such it is often used as a vehicle when taking herbs to carry their special qualities deep into their target tissues.

 According to an Australian Health Lipid Study 5-7gms is considered to be the average good level to be consumed daily.
 Personally, I believe this is a wee bit conservative.
 In my experience I can say that 10-15gms a day is fine.
 (Disclaimer: this is if that individual’s liver and gall bladder are in fine working order and if not then less is better rather than none).